oWuAMa1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 100-decimal_to_hexadecimal : decimal to hexadecimal
 101-rot13 : encryption by rotating alphabets 13 letters forward
 102-odd : print odd numbered lines
+103-water_and_stir : add two nums in env var WATER and STIR with base water and stir resp. result in base bestchol